AndreaSantarsiero/Movie-Time/README.md

 ### 1. Establishing Connection

-When you and your friend both open Netflix:
+When you and your friend/partner both open Netflix in Chrome:

-1) Each browser initializes a RTCPeerConnection.
+1. Each browser creates a `RTCPeerConnection`.
-2) One user creates an Offer, copies it and send it to the other user (using an external messaging application).
+2. One user opens the extension popup and creates an **Offer** (local SDP).
+3. That Offer is copied and sent to the other user through any external channel (chat, email, etc.).
-3) The other user pastes the Offer, generates an Answer, and sends it back.
+4. The second user pastes the Offer into their popup, generates an **Answer**, and sends it back.
-4) Once both sides exchange Offer/Answer, a direct P2P connection is established using Google’s STUN server.

-The STUN server is only used to determine each peer’s public IP and port (NAT traversal).
-After that, all data and media flow directly between browsers.
+5. The first user pastes the Answer into their popup.

+Once Offer and Answer are exchanged on both sides, the peer connections complete ICE gathering using Google STUN servers.
+After that, all media streams and sync messages flow directly between the two browsers over encrypted WebRTC.

+The popup’s job ends here: it is only responsible for WebRTC signaling (Offer/Answer exchange).
+Everything else (video chat UI, sync controls, status) is handled inside the Netflix tab by the in-page overlay.

 ---------------------------------------------------------------------

 ### 2. Media Synchronization

-Once connected:
-- Both peers inject a content script into the active Netflix tab.
+After the P2P connection is established, both peers inject a content script into their active Netflix tab.
+This script:

-- The script accesses the internal netflix.appContext.state.playerApp.getAPI().videoPlayer to control playback.
+- injects a small “bridge” script into the page that talks to the **Netflix player** and to the underlying HTML `<video>` element;
+- reads playback state (current time, paused/playing, duration) from the video element;
+- sends periodic “ticks” from the page context to the content script;
+- receives commands like Play, Pause, Seek from the sync logic and forwards them to the Netflix player.

-- When synchronization mode is enabled, the two browsers maintain a shared playback state using the Leader/Follower model (explained below).
+When synchronization mode is enabled, the two browsers maintain a shared playback state through a dedicated WebRTC **data channel**.
+Only playback time and state are synchronized; language, audio track and subtitles remain independent for each user.

-Synchronization is not affected by language or subtitles — only playback time.

 ---------------------------------------------------------------------

 ### 3. Video Sync Logic (Leader/Follower Model)

-Synchronization activates when either user clicks the Sync button.
-The user who initiates Sync becomes the Leader, and the other user becomes the Follower.

-Leader behavior:
-- Periodically sends sync signals (e.g., current playback time and play/pause state) over the WebRTC data channel to keep playback aligned.
-- If the Leader presses Play, Pause, or performs a Seek (forward/back), the Follower immediately mirrors the same action and time position.

-Follower behavior:
-- Applies the Leader’s updates automatically to remain synchronized.
-- If the Follower interacts (Play/Pause/Seek), roles switch instantly:
-  - The Follower becomes the new Leader.
-  - It sends the corresponding Play/Pause/Seek to the former Leader.
-  - The former Leader is demoted to Follower.

-Conflict-free flow:
-- If no Follower interaction occurs, control is unidirectional from Leader to Follower, avoiding conflicts and jitter.
-- If the Follower interacts, control becomes bidirectional with an immediate, explicit handover of leadership, ensuring smooth collaboration without desync.
+Synchronization is controlled entirely from the overlay inside the Netflix page.
+Each user has a **Sync** button.
+The sync protocol is explicitly designed for the case “two users on the same Netflix page watching the same title.”

+When a user turns on sync, their client enters an “activating” phase and sends an activation message to the peer.
+Sync becomes fully active only when both sides have:

+- enabled sync,
+- exchanged each other’s activation message.

+At that point, each side independently checks if the media are compatible.
+The two durations are compared using a relative difference; if that difference exceeds a configurable ratio (for example 1%), the content is considered incompatible and sync is not established.
+If durations are compatible, the protocol begins to sinchronize the two players.

+Sync deactivation is fully symmetric.
+When a user disables sync in the overlay, their client sends a deactivation message to the peer, stops generating sync messages, and stops reacting to incoming sync messages.
+The peer, upon receiving deactivation, leaves the synced state and returns to normal, independent playback, without altering the current position any more than necessary.
+If either user later re-enables sync, the protocol runs a full setup again and eventually begins to sinchronize the two players.

 ---------------------------------------------------------------------

 ### 4. Video Chat Overlay

-When the connection is established:
-- The extension injects a small floating window into the Netflix DOM (watch-video class).
-- The overlay shows the remote video stream, your own video preview, and buttons:
-  - 🎙️ Mute / Unmute microphone
-  - 🎥 Hide / Show camera
-  - ❌ Close connection

-The overlay remains on top of Netflix, even in full-screen mode, and can be resized or moved freely.
+When the WebRTC connection is established and the page has access to the camera and microphone, Movie Time injects a compact floating overlay on top of the Netflix player.
+This overlay contains two video elements: a larger one for the **remote** stream and a smaller preview for the **local** webcam, usually shown in a corner.

+The overlay includes a control bar that appears when the user moves the mouse over the window or focuses it via keyboard.
+The bar provides:

+- a **Sync** toggle button that enables or disables playback synchronization for that user;
+- a short **status label** showing a compact view of the sync state (phase, role, compatibility, drift);
+- a **microphone button** to mute or unmute the local audio tracks;
+- a **camera button** to enable or disable the local video tracks;
+- a **close button** to remove the overlay from the page.

+The microphone and camera buttons directly toggle the enabled state of the corresponding local media tracks.
+When a track type is disabled, the button is visually marked as “off” so that it is obvious whether you are currently sending audio or video.
+The close button removes the overlay UI from the current page; the underlying WebRTC connection itself remains established until the tab is closed or reloaded.

+The overlay window is fully draggable and resizable, you can drag it by clicking and holding on any non-interactive area.
+A relocation mechanism monitors fullscreen changes and ensures that the overlay stays visible even when Netflix enters fullscreen.

 ---------------------------------------------------------------------

 ### 5. Popup Interface

-The popup (popup.html) is used to:
+The popup (popup.html) is intentionally minimal and focused on signaling only.
+It is used to:

-- Start or stop a connection
+- start or join a P2P session by generating an Offer,
-- Copy or paste signaling messages
-- Enable or disable synchronization mode

-Once the connection is active, the popup automatically closes and the overlay takes over inside Netflix.
+- paste a remote Offer to generate an Answer,
+- paste a remote Answer to complete the WebRTC negotiation,
+- display basic error messages related to signaling.

+The popup doesn't control video chat or playback synchronization.
+Once the connection is established and the overlay is visible in the Netflix tab, you can safely close the popup and ignore it for the rest of the session.

 ---------------------------------------------------------------------